Fanshawe-IT-Social-And-Learning-Club/pages/_posts/2024-05-29-how-to-contribute.md

 [Jekyll Structure](https://jekyllrb.com/docs/structure/)
 [jekyll-theme-chirpy Wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki)

+## Licenses and Disclaimer
+Everything you contribute to this website is under [CC BY 4.0 Deed Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) Creative Commons license.
+Everyone is free to:
+- Share — copy and redistribute the material in any medium or format for any purpose, even commercially.
+- Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+- The licensor cannot revoke these freedoms as long as you follow the license terms.

+Please understand the license before contribute.

 ## GitHub Pages & Jekyll
 If you don't know, GitHub Pages is a service provide for free to host static website built with Jekyll.
 Jekyll on the other hand is a static website generator, it has the ability to cover Markdown files to HTML.
 On top of that, Jekyll also have a ton of themes to choose from.